 The currencies pegged to the U.S. dollar also appreciated, and thus hurt export growth.
 With a shock in both export and foreign investment, asset prices, which were leveraged by large amounts of credits, began to collapse.
 The panicked foreign investors began to withdraw.

-The massive capital outflow caused a depreciation pressure on the currencies of the Asian countries.
+The massive capital outflow caused depreciation pressure on the currencies of the Asian countries.
 The Thai government first ran out of foreign currency to support its exchange rate, forcing it to float the baht.
 The value of the baht thus collapsed immediately afterward.
 The same also happened to the rest of the Asian countries soon after.

 Effects of the Asian Financial Crisis